|Nutrition Facts (per serving)|

 - Each bag will spice 3 1/4 cups (a 750-ml bottle) of red wine or 1/2 gallon (8 cups) of apple cider.

 - To make mulled apple cider, all you need is the spice pouch and cider.
-Just place in a pot, bring the mix to a boil, cover, and simmer on low for about a half an hour.
-Discard the spice pouch and serve the hot cider in mugs.
+Just place in a pot, bring the mix to a boil, cover, and simmer on low for about half an hour.
+Discard the spice pouch, and serve the hot cider in mugs.

 - Mulling covers up many of the subtleties of wine, so don't waste money on the really good stuff.
 Look around on the middle shelves for medium-priced bottles—not too cheap, but not much more than twenty dollars.